Education

 Social work is a profession committed to enabling individuals, families, and communities to thrive in the face of adversity and enhance their overall well-being.
 Perhaps the most effective and client-focused approach applied in social work is the strengths-based approach.

-In contrast to the conventional problem-centered models, strengths-based approach shifts the attention from a client’s problems to their inner strengths.
+In contrast to the conventional problem-centred models, the strengths-based approach shifts the attention from a client’s problems to their inner strengths.

 Principles of a Strengths-Based Approach